Advertiser Disclosure

 Choice Hotels is one of the largest hotel chains in the world.
 Traditionally focused on midscale or economy accommodations, the Maryland-based company has a massive portfolio of more than 7,000 hotels in more than 25 countries globally.

-Its loyalty program is known as Choice Privileges, and there are some neat ways to redeem these points for great value.
+Its loyalty program is called Choice Privileges, and there are some neat ways to redeem points for great value.

-However, if none of the eligible properties are of interest to you in the long run (perhaps you prefer Marriott or Hilton properties), then one of the ways to use your points is to transfer them to airline partners.
+However, if none of the eligible properties interest you in the long run (perhaps you prefer Marriott or Hilton properties), then one way to use your points is to transfer them to airline partners.

 Choice Privileges points expire in 18 months unless you have a qualifying activity such as earning, transferring, or redeeming points.
 If you’re not going to use your points for hotel stays, you can get value from them with airline miles.

-We’ll focus on exactly that in this guide — Choice Privileges’ transfer partners, how to transfer points from Choice Privileges, and whether it’s a good idea to do so.
+In this guide, we’ll focus on exactly that: Choice Privileges’ transfer partners, how to transfer points from Choice Privileges, and whether it’s a good idea to do so.

 Choice Privileges Airline Transfer Partners